29 Mar Why Everyone’s Talking About Rotator Cuff Syndrome

 Within “rotator cuff syndrome,” a number of muscles and tendons might be torn, frayed, or suffer from impingement or tendinitis.
 In other words, rotator cuff syndrome is an umbrella term for many types of injuries.
 The damage could be minor, such as simple tendon inflammation that may subside with rest and anti-inflammatory medication.
 It could be severe, such as a tendon being completely torn.
 There’s shoulder bursitis (when the bursa is inflamed), calcific tendonitis (bone forming within a tendon), and any degree of fraying or tearing that may or may not require surgery.

 Some of the most common types of rotator cuff injuries include impingement (when a shoulder structure pinches a nerve during movement), tendonitis, calcified tendonitis, bursitis (when the sac that cushions between bone and tissue is compromised), and tears.
 For such small muscles, the pain from rotator cuff syndrome can be extreme and even stop movement during activities of daily living.
 When it comes to medication management, patients have options and are often encouraged to pair pain management with physical therapy.
-There are also alternative forms of pain management, such as amniotic stem cell treatment or joint injections.
+There are also alternative forms of pain management, such as joint injections.

 Since your rotator cuff muscles keep your arm connected to your shoulder blade, it’s easy to see why rotator cuff syndrome can be so troublesome.
 When a tendon is involved, it’s usually tucked below the bony landscape of the shoulder, making some injuries a bit of a mystery to unravel.
 This doesn’t mean everyone has pain during the process.
 Symptoms of rotator cuff syndrome can range from clicking in the shoulder, various degrees of pain, and muscle weakness to more severe symptoms.
 Call Integrated Pain Consultants at 480-626-2552 and start getting treatment for your rotator cuff syndrome.